 Should I Pursue an Animation Career?

-Animators use powerful animation software and computers to create 2-D and 3-D animation for websites, film, video, gaming and mobile media.
+Animators use animation software and computers to create 2-D and 3-D animation for websites, film, video, gaming, and mobile media.
 Drawing and sculpting skills still play a role in today's animation, but cutting-edge technology has combined with art to expand the field.
 Often working from home, some animators are self-employed and must always be on the lookout for new freelance assignments.
 Others are employed full-time by companies and studios.
 In either case, work weeks are often long, and animators sometimes work nights and weekends.